Evidence Level

 Frequently asked questions about Yüth® (Spermidine)

-The clinically studied dose for Yüth® (Spermidine) is 1–10 mg/day spermidine (Yüth® formulation specifications); typical supplement use: 1.2 mg/day (low dose) to 12 mg/day (high dose); observational longevity data at dietary intake of ~10–15 mg/day; long-term supplementation required for autophagy induction.
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is 1–10 mg/day spermidine (Yüth® formulation specifications); typical supplement use: 1.2 mg/day (low dose) to 12 mg/day (high dose); observational longevity data at dietary intake of ~10–15 mg/day; long-term supplementation required for autophagy induction Always follow the product label and check with a healthcare provider for personal advice.